What Are Colds and Flu, and How Do They Spread?

 Strong EvidenceCochrane systematic reviews provide strong evidence for hand hygiene and influenza vaccination effectiveness.

 Hand hygiene remains the single most effective behavioral intervention for preventing respiratory infections.
 A Cochrane review found that regular handwashing reduced respiratory illness by 16-21%.
-Alcohol-based hand sanitizers (60%+ alcohol) are effective alternatives when soap and water aren't available.
+Alcohol-based hand sanitizers (60%+ alcohol) are effective alternatives when soap and water are not available.
 The key moments for hand hygiene are before eating, after touching shared surfaces, after coughing or sneezing, and after being in public spaces.

 Annual influenza vaccination is recommended for everyone 6 months and older by the CDC.
 High-dose and adjuvanted formulations are available for adults 65+ with improved effectiveness.
 Getting vaccinated by end of October provides optimal protection for peak flu season.
 Even when vaccine match is imperfect, vaccination reduces the severity and duration of breakthrough infections and significantly lowers hospitalization and death risk.